Anagale

-Anagale is an extinct genus of mammal from the early Oligocene of Mongolia.
+Anagale is an extinct genus of mammal from the Early Oligocene of Mongolia.
 Its closest living relatives are the rodents and lagomorphs.

+Description

 Anagale was 30 cm (1 ft) long and resembled a rabbit, but with a longer tail.
+Anagale gobiensis had the lowest neocortical ratio ever recorded in a euarchontogliran.
+Along with its small neocortex, it also possessed small petrosal lobules; both of these traits are typically associated with fossorial mammals.
+Its laterally expansive palaeocortex and relatively large olfactory bulbs suggest that olfaction was its primary sense.

+Palaeobiology

-Also, the build of its hind legs indicates that it walked, and did not hop.
+The build of the hind legs of Anagale indicates that it walked, and did not hop.
 Judging from its shovel-shaped claws, Anagale burrowed for food, such as subterranean beetles and worms.
 Anagale fossils have strongly worn teeth from eating soil, further indicating it ate subterranean invertebrates.